 |10am Second Saturday of each month||Weston Valley Archery Club||Clout Information||*If you want to learn to shoot Clout this is a great chance and you will also get to score and aim for your perfect and classification medals.
 You walk a long way but Clout is great fun.|

 * Competitors must hold a current Archery Australia membership.

 Events are also listed on the archery ACT site HERE

 Apart from doing your own practice, membership of the club involves the social activity of regular attendance and the shooting of nominated archery rounds for Outdoor, Indoor, and Clout.
-By shooting the nominated weekly rounds members can progress through the stages of archer classification (from 3rd Class Archer to Grand Master Bowman) and along the way claim various medallions of achievement.
+By shooting the nominated weekly rounds members can attempt to progress through the ten stages of archer classification (from White classification, through Grand Master Bowman to Elite Gold) and along the way claim various medallions of achievement.

-The program below is arranged to give members a variety of rounds to choose from each week to shoot.
+The program at the link above is arranged to give members a variety of rounds to choose from each week to shoot.
 Usually just one round is shot per archer each week.
 Not everyone has to shoot the same round but we can all shoot at the same time.
 Each archer (or group of archers) shooting their particular round.